luciusmagn/magnusi.tech/posts/huoh.md

 "That's fine, what place are we visiting first?"

-"My friend Valentin's house.
+"My friend Valentine's house.
 I got something for him."

-"Would that happen to be one Valentin Erimez?"
+"Would that happen to be one Valentine Erimez?"

 "Yes...?
 Do you know him!?" said Neiro, slightly concerned.
 The fact that he knows Val's surname shook her a bit.

 "No, I don't know him.
 Not personally, but I have a shipment for him.
-Actually, let's take a two minute detour to my truck, we will pick up the package and then we can kill two birds with one stone, how about that?"
+Actually, let's take a two-minute detour to my truck, we will pick up the package, and then we can kill two birds with one stone, how about that?"
 Horus responded.

 "Uh, okay.
 What do you have for him?"